jyoo/jyoo.dev/src/posts/2021-05-07-running-a-timer-when-a-tab-is-active.md

 date: "2021-05-07"
 slug: "/posts/running-a-timer-when-a-tab-is-active"
 author: "James"
-excerpt: ""
+excerpt: "Using the `setInterval()` or `setTimeout()`, you can also send request(s) multiple times or after waiting for some time."
 tags: ["react"]
 ---

 It should not be hard to send a request to an endpoint.
 From `fetch` to `axios`, there are many ways to achieve it.
 Using the `setInterval()` or `setTimeout()`, you can also send request(s) multiple times or after waiting for some time.

 However, you might want to limit sending requests, if you are charged whenever you send a request.
-To get a response and update UI when a user actually sees your pages, the following a custom hook with the setInterval inside of `useEffect` might be helpful.
+To get a response and update UI when a user actually sees your pages, the following a custom hook with the `setInterval` inside of `useEffect` might be helpful.

 ```
 import React, { useState, useEffect } from "react";